theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 ~ Facilities Functions: Certain facility actions now take time to complete, different costs & requirements and added special functions
 ~ Special items can be crafted from the outposts and facilities
 ~ Blood Plague is more emphasized
-~ Ferals have increased Car Dodge Cooldown
+~ Ferals have decreased Car Dodge Cooldown
 ~ Rucksacks now have better items in them when broken open.
 They now also have reduced yields
 ~ Some items can now be carried in bigger stacks and some you can stack more
 ~ Increased Bloater Cloud size by 5 times and 2 times for the Blood variant